Holographic description of entanglement entropy of free CFT on torus: Introduction

 The construction of this paper is as follows.
-In section~\ref{sec:2}, we will review the replica trick, which is a technique of calculation for EE and investigate the geometry of the replica manifold, and see counterexamples of the RT conjecture.
-In section~\ref{sec:3}, we will construct a gravity dual of the EE, modifying the existing derivations for the RT conjecture.
-In section~\ref{sec:4}, we will confirm that the gravity dual is consistent with the EEs mentioned as the counterexamples in section~\ref{sec:2} and calculate the mutual information.
+In section~\ref{sec:2}, we will review the replica trick and discuss the geometrical consistency between the replica manifold of the CFT side and the gravity side.
+In section~\ref{sec:3}, we will see the extremal surfaces in the BTZ spacetime.
+In section~\ref{sec:4}, we will point out that the EE of one interval for free massless fermion on the torus is described by the sum of signed area of all the extremal surfaces that extend from the edge of the interval on the AdS boundary.
 Finally, section~\ref{sec:5} is the conclusion.